gcmalloc/dat_python_module/slides.md

 assert (now - now) = 0
 ```
 ###Push it
-* humanize is great, to impress on a webapp
+* humanize is great, to have a relative human readable date

 ##Flask
 ###
 * Light webframework